Neural Sculpting: Uncovering hierarchically modular task structure in neural networks through pruning and network analysis: Standard training of NNs is not enough

 \section{Standard training of NNs is not enough}

-In this section, we show that NNs through standard training, do not acquire structural properties that reflect the properties of sub-functions.
+We show that NNs through standard training, do not acquire structural properties that reflect the properties of sub-functions.
 Specifically, we consider the two properties in isolation by constructing two graphs: one with input separable sub-functions, and the other with a reused sub-function.